Fruit Tree Pollination

 - It is quite normal for trees to have a light cropping year after a heavy one – like us they need a rest after a big effort.
 See more on this below under Biennial bearing

 - For fruit trees to pollinate one another they need to be of the same type e.g both apples or both pears.

 Apples & Pears

 Follow the tips above for guidance for apples.
 Apples are regular croppers and Malus crab apples are excellent pollinators for fruiting apples.

 Follow the tips above for guidance for pears.
 Pears prefer to have a warm sheltered position to set a good crop.

 Plums, Gages, Damsons and Mirabelles

 Most varieties are self fertile.
 The few which aren't are unlikely to need a pollinator unless planted somewhere very remote.

 Most good garden varieties are self-fertile.
-Due to pollen incompatibilities pollination of non self-fertile varieties is not obvious so for clarity we have listed some combinations below.
 All self-fertile varieties are known as 'Universal Donors' in that they will pollinate any other cherry trees that flower at the same time, so if unsure then just include at least one self-fertile variety in your garden.
 Sour cherries, such as Morello and Meteor Korai, are all self-fertile, they can pollinate sweet cherries but sweet cherries will not pollinate them.

 Peaches, Nectarines, Apricots, Almonds, Medlars & Mulberries